 For literacy, the test has one section (65 questions).
 The available time is 120 minutes.

 For numeracy only, the test has two sections.
 It is important not to rush section 1 because you will not be able to return to section 1 once you commence section 2.
 The total available time is 120 minutes.
-The estimated time for section 1 (52 questions) is 95 minutes.
-The estimated time for section 2 (13 questions is 25 minutes).
+The estimated time for section 1 (52 questions) is 90-95 minutes.
+The estimated time for section 2 (13 questions) is 25-30 minutes.

 The on-screen calculator

 For section 1 of the numeracy test, an online basic calculator is provided.
 Candidates are strongly advised to familiarise themselves with the functionality of the calculator prior to sitting the numeracy test.
-The on-screen calculator can be used by accessing the online.
-Practice Questions available via the online candidate account you create when you register for the test.
+The on-screen calculator is available in the Sample and Practice Questions via your ACER candidate account.

 Personal calculators cannot be used for the test as per the permitted testing aids policy.